What would you like to know more about?

 Screenshot of the Form Editor tool showing sections for Form Settings and Form Questions

-Note: SPoCs can grant user access to this tool.
+Note: To use this tool, you must have access through your security role.
+SPoCs can grant user access to this tool.

 Edit a Form

-1. Go to Custom Forms > Forms.
+1. In the navigation menu, click Custom Forms > Forms.

 2. Open the record, if needed.

-3. From the Tools menu, select Form Editor.
+3. Click Tools, the click Form Editor.

 4. If you didn't open a record, search for the form to edit.
 If the form doesn't exist yet, click New Form.